ionuttbara/edge-remover/README.md

 ## Using the script
 __ATTENTION!__ Before using the script you must check nexr things:
- <li> If you applied EdgeBlocker (Sordum software) before to apply this script, you must disable or undo modifications before to apply the script.
+ <li> If you applied EdgeBlocker (Sordum software) before to apply this script, you must disable or undo modifications before to apply this script.

 Run the ``` .exe ``` provided as administrator and wait to remove to have effect.